Spring 2021 Elections Committee

-- The CCFF Membership Chair will confirm that all nominees have been members for at least 45 days prior to the election.
+- The CCFF Membership Chair confirmed that all nominees have been members for at least 45 days prior to the election.

-- Nominations for current members of the Election Committee will not be accepted.
+- Nominations for current members of the Election Committee are not be accepted.

 - All union members who have been identified as current members of the bargaining unit by the District will be eligible to vote and will receive links to the electronic ballot via their Cerritos College email address.